 Gene Roddenberry originally conceived the Klingons as looking more alien than they do in the series, but budget restriction prevented this, although a very metallic cast to the skin was added to the make-up design in the third season.
-When the show moved to the big screen, he was finally able to make Klingons look more alien.
-The resulting continuity break between TOS and all other Star Trek projects was addressed by a humorous comment from Gene Roddenberry that it's the difference between Northern and Southern Klingons.
-On screen explanations were played with in Star Trek: Deep Space Nine: Trials and Tribble-ations (1996) where it is said that Klingons "do not discuss it with outsiders" but human characters speculate that it was some kind of genetic engineering or a viral mutation.
+When the show finally was made into a series of movies, the higher budget and demands of film finally enabled what Rodenberry had envisioned to come to fruition.
+The resulting continuity break between TOS and all other Star Trek projects was addressed by a humorous comment from Gene Roddenberry, as a 'difference between Northern and Southern Klingons.'
+On-screen explanations were played with.
+In Star Trek: Deep Space Nine: Trials and Tribble-ations (1996) where members of DS9 travel back in time, Dr. Bashir and Miles O'Brien speculated about the differing appearance being the result of genetic engineering or viral mutation.
+Worf said it was something Klingons "do not discuss it with outsiders.'
 In the fourth and final season of the fifth "Star Trek" series Star Trek: Enterprise (2001) a two-parter comes up with an explanation which turns out to be a combination of those two things.

 In the original series, the 'arrowhead' badge worn by the crew of the Enterprise was meant to be an insignia for the Enterprise only.
 If you'll notice on any 'guest' Starfleet character, they all wear different symbols on their uniforms.
 And Commadores wore a 'starburst' or 'sun' insignia.
 By the time Star Trek hit the big screen in Star Trek: The Motion Picture (1979), the Arrowhead insignia was adopted as the official Starfleet symbol and has remained so throughout the films and spin-off series, with the exception of Star Trek: Enterprise (2001) which pre-dates the original series.